 - Offering Treats.
 It’s fine to offer a small treat when a tradesman comes to your home.
 In addition, provide at least some water.
 If the contractor job is outside, a hot cup of coffee or tea would be perfect for a cold day or a fresh lemonade-for those hot.

 It’s essential for both clients and workers to be polite to each other.
-Our simple etiquette tips on behaviour help both customers and maintenance workers with communication.
+Our simple etiquette tips on behavior aim to help both customers and maintenance workers with professional protocol and communication.